shakes76/PatternAnalysis-2024/recognition/improved_unet3d_47022173/README.md

 ### Example Usage

-python3 driver.py -m train -s rangpur -e 150 -bs 4
+`python3 driver.py -m train -s rangpur -e 150 -bs 4 -sp saves_150_4`

-Trains the model with rangpur parameters.
+Trains the model on rangpur.
 Runs for 150 epochs and uses a batch size of 4.
+Saves the prediction checkpoints in folder saves_150_4.

+`python3 driver.py -m predict -s local -sp saves_predict -p model.pth`
+Runs inference on the test with a model loaded from model.pth.
+Saves prediction images to a folder called saves_predict.

 ## Results

-### Hyperparameter search

 ### Comparing predictions to masks

+### Loss curve and dice curve

 ## Discussion